openstack-infra/zuul/doc/source/zuul.rst

   a job is voting or not.
 Default: ``true``.

 **attempts (optional)**
-  Number of attempts zuul will launch a job.
+  Number of attempts zuul will execute a job.
 Once reached, zuul will report RETRY_LIMIT as the job result.
   Defaults to 3.